sherryw94/travel-reopening/public/data/written/CN_domestic.md

 These travel restrictions are often determined by:

-- travel from high-risk areas in China
+- Travel from high-risk areas in China
-- travel from middle-risk areas in China
+- Travel from middle-risk areas in China
-- travel from low-risk areas in China
+- Travel from low-risk areas in China
-- travel from Hubei Province
+- Travel from Hubei Province
-- health codes from provinces
+- Health codes from provinces

 Refer to the all travel/entry policies by province [here](https://www.china-briefing.com/news/wp-content/uploads/2020/05/Travel-_-Entry-Policy-By-Province-As-of-May-24.jpg).